 Many shoppers end up deactivated for driving record issues.
 If you’ve received a few tickets since your last background check, there’s a chance you can be deactivated.

-Instacart uses a photo detection system to verify that you are the authorized account holder, and that you aren’t sharing your account with an unauthorized person.
+Instacart uses a photo detection system to verify that you are the authorized account holder.
+This is to prevent you from sharing your account with an unauthorized person.

-But it’s an imperfect system, and shoppers sometimes fail the selfie test.
+But the selfie test is an imperfect system, and shoppers sometimes fail the selfie test.
 Something as simple as bad lighting or a new haircut can cause you to fail.

-Account sharing is prohibited.
-You can get caught by a selfie test, or you can be reported by a customer.
+Sharing your account is prohibited.
+You can get caught by a selfie test, or a customer can report you.
 Customers want the person dropping off the groceries to match what they see in the app.

 Unauthorized purchases with the payment card

 You are only authorized to purchase items from the customer order.
-You will be deactivated if you get caught purchasing items for yourself—that’s obvious.
+You will be deactivated if you get caught buying items for yourself—that’s obvious.

 But you can also be deactivated for unauthorized replacements, or for replacements that are significantly more expensive.
 More on this below.